Find and Delete Duplicate Rows in MySQL with Examples

 HAVING count(*) > 1

-You can see we are selecting count of rows along with the columns for which we want to get the duplicates and using GROUP BY on those columns.
-Then we are using HAVING clause with count more than one.
-After executing the above query, we get below results:
+You can see we are selecting the count of rows along with the columns for which we want to get the duplicates and using GROUP BY on those columns.
+Then we use the HAVING clause with a count of more than one.
+After executing the above query, we get the below results:

 employees table structure to show example of dupliacte rows

-You can see the query has identified the duplicate rows with count as 2 for two rows, now how to delete these duplicates rows?.
+You can see that the query has identified the duplicate rows with a count of 2 for two rows, now how do we delete these duplicate rows?.

 MySQL query to delete duplicate rows from a table

-We want to keep the row that was created first and remove the one created later.
-This means we want to delete the row with higher id.
-So, if you look at the table data, our delete statement should delete the last two rows which are unwanted, i.e., rows with id 6 and 7 should be deleted.
+We want to keep the row created first and remove the one created later.
+This means we want to delete the row with a higher id.
+So, if you look at the table data, our delete statement should delete the last two unwanted rows, i.e., the rows with id 6 and 7 should be deleted.

 Delete Statement 1